tophergates/mobile-web-specialist/04-idb/02-getting-started.md

 });
 ```

-Since the `get` method returns a `Promise` which resolves to the value we're looking for:
+Since the `get` method returns a `Promise` which resolves to the value we're looking for, we can chain on another `.then` to retrieve the value in the callback:

 ```js
 import idb from 'idb';